8 recommended commemorative stamps that give you a sense of Okayama's history

 Use the parking lot (8th station)

-This is a commemorative stamp from Bitchu Takamatsu Castle, the site of the greatest strategy ever conceived by military strategist Kuroda Kanbei and launched by Toyotomi Hideyoshi.
-The castle is barricaded, with water closing in.
+Here is a commemorative stamp for the Takamatsu Castle Ruins, the setting of a remarkable strategy that was conceived by military strategist Kuroda Kanbei and launched by Toyotomi Hideyoshi.
+The castle is barricaded, water is approaching.
 A true "water attack."
-This is a beautiful depiction of a historic scene just before the castle was submerged.
+This beautiful stamp depicts a historic scene just before the castle was submerged.
 The stamp version of the castle's lord, Shimizu Muneharu, who committed suicide to save his soldiers is also quite tasteful.
-There is a stamp pad in the museum inside Bitchu Takamatsu Castle.
+There is a stamp stand in the museum inside the Takamatsu Castle Ruins.

-[Bicchu Takamatsu Castle Ruins Museum]
+[Takamatsu Castle Ruins Museum]

 TEL: 086-287-5554